3D Object reconstruction using Depth Sensors

 • This particular implementation looks for keypoints on the object and stitches the clouds.
 A better approach would be to have robust keypoints on the turntable itself and transform/merge the clouds solely on those kepoints.
 This would avoid issues with smooth objects or objects with a lack of keypoints.

 • The project captures clouds points from 8 angles.
-The results can be drastically improved by using more data from smaller angle intervals.
+We should get better results and higher fidelity by capturing more angles.

-• I would like to experiment with different outlier removal methods.
+• Experimenting with different outlier removal methods.
 The radius outlier removal tool looks like a good candidate.

 Written on January 22, 2018